tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

 6. The key is added and the **Configuration File Preview** is displayed.
 Click **Copy** to copy the file snippets and paste it into a text file.
 Save the file as **config**.

 7. The file snippet includes required parameters and values you'll need to create your configuration file.
-Such as `key_file`, which should be assigned value of path of private key.
 Refer to [SDK and CLI Configuration File](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) to see an example of configuration file and `key_file` entry.

   ![image of configuration file](/../images/config-file-preview.png)